fab/craigslist_jr/README.md

-Craigslist Junior: A Craigslist clone
+Craigslist Jr: A Craigslist clone
 =============
 Created by Fab Mackojc and Robert Kim